-Approved Verifier (Verifier): An independent third-party assurance provider approved by the Climate Bonds Standard Secretariat and listed on the Climate Bonds Initiative website as an Approved Verifier.
-Only Approved Verifiers are authorised by the Climate Bonds Standard Secretariat to issue verification opinions in relation to a certification application in accordance with the Climate Bonds Standard.
+Approved Verifier (Verifier): An independent third-party assurance or external review provider approved by the Climate Bonds Standard Board and listed on the Climate Bonds Initiative website as an Approved Verifier.
+Only Approved Verifiers are authorised to issue verification opinions in relation to a certification application in accordance with the Climate Bonds Standard.
+The term Approved Verifier in this Standard is understood to include Approved External Review Providers.

-Certification Agreement: A legal agreement must be executed by the Issuer and submitted to the Climate Bonds Standard Secretariat as part of the Certification Process.
+Certification Agreement: A legal agreement must be executed by the Applicant and submitted to the Climate Bonds Standard Secretariat as part of the Certification Process.
 The Certification Agreement is available from the Climate Bonds website and includes terms and conditions for using the Certification Mark.